 As of the date of this Report, the Company has three (3) non-provisional US, one (1) provisional US and two (2) international patent applications pending relating to its Aversion[®] Technology.
-Additionally, the Company has six (6) US patents issued, one (1) US Notice of Allowance granted, and one (1) US patent application pending related to its Opioid Synthesis Technologies.
+Additionally, the Company has seven (7) US patents issued and one (1) US patent application pending related to its Opioid Synthesis Technologies.
 As of the date of this Report, the Company retained ownership of all intellectual property and commercial rights to its product candidates and Technologies.